AKA-Slim-Shady/AKA-Slim-Shady/README.md

 # 💫 About Me:
-Hey! 👋 I'm Surya, a Computer Science and Engineering student who loves turning complex technical challenges into scalable, elegant solutions.<br><br>I am deeply passionate about backend development and system design, whether that means architecting high-level cloud infrastructure or getting into the weeds of low-level embedded hardware.
-I recently earned my Google Cloud Associate Cloud Engineer certification ☁️, and I actively leverage GCP tools like Cloud Run to build robust, event-driven backends for projects like interactive 2D educational environments.<br><br>My technical toolkit is diverse and adaptable.
-On the backend, I frequently build and optimize APIs using Go, Node.js/Nest.js, and PostgreSQL.
-When I'm working closer to the metal, you'll find me writing C++ for ESP32 microcontrollers, tinkering with IoT network protocols like MQTT and Zigbee, or managing real-time hardware tasks with FreeRTOS.
-I also enjoy bridging the gap to the frontend, utilizing frameworks like React and SvelteKit to build seamless, full-stack applications 💻.<br><br>I am naturally curious and constantly exploring the bleeding edge of computer science.
-From implementing advanced search algorithms and training machine learning models, to experimenting with quantum computing circuits and leveling up my cybersecurity foundations, I love staying ahead of the curve.
-For me, software engineering is a constantly evolving puzzle, and I'm always ready for the next piece! 🚀
+Hey! 👋 I'm Surya, a Computer Science student at Shiv Nadar University turning complex technical challenges into scalable, elegant solutions.

+Here is a quick snapshot of my technical focus:

+* ☁️ **Cloud Architecture & System Design:** Google Cloud Certified Associate Cloud Engineer focused on designing robust event-driven backends and distributed architectures.
+* ⚙️ **Backend Engineering:** Building high-performance APIs and scalable services using Go, Node.js, Nest.js, Bun, and PostgreSQL.
+* 🔌 **Low-Level & IoT:** Bridging software and hardware with C++ on ESP32 microcontrollers, FreeRTOS, and IoT protocols like MQTT and Zigbee.
+* 💻 **Frontend Development:** Crafting seamless, responsive user interfaces using modern frameworks like SvelteKit and React.
+* 🚀 **Emerging Technologies:** Constantly exploring the bleeding edge of computer science, from AI/ML and cybersecurity to quantum computing and advanced algorithms.

+Would you like me to structure this specifically for your GitHub README, or format it so you can drop it directly into your resume?

 ## 🌐 Socials: